Religious Confucianism: Latter Zhou and Warring States

-By the 6th century BCE the power of Tian and the symbols that represented it on earth (architecture of cities, temples, altars and ritual cauldrons, and the Zhou ritual system) became "diffuse" and claimed by different potentates in the Zhou states to legitimise economic, political, and military ambitions.
-Divine right no longer was an exclusive privilege of the Zhou royal house, but might be bought by anyone able to afford the elaborate ceremonies and the old and new rites required to access the authority of Tian.
+By the 6th century BCE, the concept of Tian and the symbols that represented it on earth (architecture of cities, temples, altars and ritual cauldrons, and the Zhou ritual system) had become widespread.
+The Mandate of Heaven was claimed by different rulers of the Zhou states to legitimise their economic, political, and military ambitions.
+The divine right to rule was no longer understood to be exclusive to the Zhou royal house; it was something that could be bought by anyone able to afford the elaborate ceremonies and rites required to access the authority of Tian.